-In total I have shadowed 24 blind and partially sighted people in familiar environments, 20 blind and partially sighted people in unfamiliar environments, 23 people with mobility and/or cognitive impairments in familiar environments and 8 people with mobility impairments in unfamiliar environments.
+In total to date I have shadowed 24 blind and partially sighted people in familiar environments, 30 blind and partially sighted people in unfamiliar environments, 23 people with mobility and/or cognitive impairments in familiar environments and 8 people with mobility impairments in unfamiliar environments.

 The first project was at the Helen Hamlyn Centre for Design (HHCD) on behalf of CABE, the governments advisor on architecture.
 I shadowed a sample of people with sight loss, with varying levels of usable vision, different mobility aids navigating a mix of urban and suburban contexts.
 CABE specified the output of the project – a 20 page PDF aimed at the filling knowledge gaps amongst urban designers.

 This was followed in 2011 and 2012 by another HHCD project supported by the RLSB where I shadowed seven people with sight loss as they navigated a sequence of genuine roadworks sites.
 I also shadowed a further 13 blind and partially sighted people as they navigated two dummy roadworks sites as part of an evaluation.
 This project resulted in the Sight Line system for roadworks.

 Also in 2012 I worked with the Centre for Accessible Enviroenments (CAE) and Brenda Puech on an accessibility audit of York city centre.
 We shadowed 15 people with a mix of impairments, physical, sensory and cognitive, including six with sight loss.
 This project concluded with a summary report.